Cost-Efficient Customer Service: Quality without the Price

-Annually, onboarding costs alone can cost upwards of $40,000 (or $400 per employee) for the average small to medium business that onboards 100 new employees each year.
-This number doesn’t even broach the average cost per hire after taking recruitment and training costs into consideration.
-Glassdoor pegged the average cost per hire for U.S. employers at $4,000 once recruitment, onboarding, and training are all said and done.
+Annually, onboarding expenses alone can cost upwards of $40,000 (or $400 per employee) for the average small-to-medium business that onboards 100 new employees each year.
+This number doesn’t even broach the average cost-per-hire after taking recruitment, training, and equipment costs into consideration.
+Additionally, businesses are offering hiring bonuses and incentives in response to the staffing shortage.

-The worst part?
+- The worst part?
 Investing in new employees doesn’t always pay off.
 The Work Institute predicted that in 2020, 47 million people, or 1 in 3 workers, would voluntarily quit their jobs.
 The conservative estimate cost of losing an employee in the U.S. today is $15,000.

-Turnover rates have consistently trended upward since 2010 (especially in customer service and call center type roles) and the costs associated with voluntary employee turnover has nearly doubled.
+- Turnover rates have consistently trended upward since 2010 (especially in customer service and call center type roles) and the costs associated with voluntary employee turnover has nearly doubled.
 Based on the current trend, turnover costs could hit $800 billion by 2023.

 “Employers compensate for turnover by adding expenses, further compromising profit and growth.”– The Work Institute

 In an environment where the risk of cost and revenue mismatch is at an all-time high, cutting unnecessary expenses is quite important.

 Digital experiences and the responses customers receive are more critical than ever before.
-Today’s customers expect speed, empathy, and precision in every single digital interaction they have with your company... no matter the channel, no matter the time of day.
+Today’s customers expect speed, empathy, and precision in every single digital interaction they have with your company—no matter the channel, no matter the time of day.
 And whether it’s a question, or whether it’s a comment.
 It’s been shown that a moderate increase in customer experience generates an average revenue increase of $823 million over three years for a company with $1 billion in annual revenue.